 And if there is no company form, you can use ours (see our Free Downloads page).

 How will you know if an "abandoned truck" charge was falsely placed on your record?
 Check your DAC report.

 If you find an untrue report from your former trucking company, then take action.
-Do not take a false charge lightly!
+Do not take a false charge lightly or without a fight!

 Get in touch with the person whose name is at the bottom of the form used to sign off on your truck's delivery.
 If that person is no longer with the company, ask to speak with that person's supervisor.
 Keep going up the chain of authority until you get the matter resolved.

 If you can't get resolution yourself no matter how high up in the company you go, you can always get trucker legal help.
 Share a copy of the signed delivery receipt with your attorney.
 This is your proof of your delivery.
 Your attorney will take it from there.

 If you have no receipt, it's your word against their word.
 Written documentation is always the best proof.
 Let there be no truck abandonment charges!